 The ACH routing number system was established in 1970 by the National Automated Clearing House Association (NACHA) to facilitate electronic fund transfers and transactions.
 With the increasing prevalence of digital transactions, the system was modified to facilitate electronic fund processing.

 The nine digits that make up an ACH routing number have distinct functions.
 The first two numerals indicate the institution’s location within the Federal Reserve Bank district.
-The district branch, also known as the processing center of the Federal Reserve Bank, is identified by the second set of numbers.
-The fifth to eighth numbers in an ACH routing number identify the bank within its Federal Reserve district, and the last number acts as a checksum to make sure that the previous figures were entered correctly.
+The second set of numbers identifies the district branch, also known as the processing center of the Federal Reserve Bank.
+The fifth to eighth numbers identify the bank within its Federal Reserve district, and the last number serves as a checksum to ensure that the previous figures were entered correctly.

 The acceptance of electronic payments led to the expansion of the ACH network.
 By processing these payments effectively, the routing number system made it possible for institutions to send and receive money directly and accurately without physically moving paper.